Ivor Gurney: Death and legacy

 Gurney died of tuberculosis while still a patient at the City of London Mental Hospital, shortly before dawn on 26 December 1937, aged 47.
 He was buried in Twigworth, near Gloucester.
 The service was conducted by his godfather, Rev. Alfred Cheesman.
 Gurney was "a lover and maker of beauty", it was stated on his gravestone.
 (The stone was replaced after it was damaged – the original is now stored inside Twigworth church.)
 Marion Scott preserved Gurney's manuscripts and letters and worked with composer Gerald Finzi to ensure that his legacy should not be forgotten.

 On 11 November 1985, Gurney was among 16 Great War Poets commemorated on a slate stone unveiled in Westminster Abbey's Poet's Corner.
-The inscription on the stone was written by a fellow Great War poet, Wilfred Owen: "My subject is War, and the pity of War.
+The inscription on the stone was taken from Wilfred Owen's "Preface" to his poems and reads: "My subject is War, and the pity of War.
 The Poetry is in the pity."

 In 2000, a stained-glass window was installed in St Mary de Lode Church, Gloucester and dedicated to the memory of Ivor Gurney.
 A memorial to Gurney was erected in 2009 Sint-Juliaan, near Ypres, close to the spot where he was the victim of a mustard gas attack in 1917.

 A sculpture by Wolfgang Buttress entitled The Candle was unveiled in 2011 in Victoria Dock, Gloucester Docks; it is inscribed with lines from Gurney's poem "Requiem" around the base.
 There is also a blue plaque memorial to Gurney in Eastgate Street, Gloucester.

 In April 2014, BBC Four broadcast a documentary about Gurney, entitled The Poet Who Loved the War, presented by Tim Kendall, which focused on how the First World War had in some ways helped Gurney through the periods of depression he suffered and helped him become one of the war's foremost poets.

-In June and July 2014 Gurney was the subject of BBC Radio 3's Composer of the Week, based on Dr Kate Kennedy's biography, Ivor Gurney: Dweller in Shadows, as part of the station's Music in the Great War series.
-The programmes included a number of Gurney's pieces, especially recorded by the BBC.
+In June and July 2014 Gurney was the subject of BBC Radio 3's Composer of the Week, with contributions by Kate Kennedy and featuring a number of first recordings made by the BBC especially for the programme.
+In 2021 Kennedy published Ivor Gurney: Dweller in Shadows, claimed to be "the first comprehensive biography" of Gurney.

+The first comprehensive biography of Gurney to appear after Michael Hurd's 1978 biography was Ivor Gurney and Marion Scott: Song of Pain and Beauty by Pamela Blevins, The Boydell Press, 2008.